Rush County Appraiser

 Annually, at least ten business days prior to the mailing of change of value notices pursuant to K.S.A.
 79-1460a, and amendments thereto, the county or district appraiser shall cause to be published in the official county newspaper and on the official county appraiser’s website the results of the market study analysis as prescribed by the Director of Property Valuation of the Department of Revenue.

-A study of the residential real estate market indicates that the market is stable with no general upward or downward trend in Rush County.
+A study of the residential real estate market indicated that there is an overall inflationary trend of 6% – 10% per year in Rush County.

 In accordance with the provisions in K.S.A.
 79-1476, the Division of Property Valuation is required to annually furnish each county the results of its study relating to changes, if any, of the use value of agricultural land.
 Changes can and do occur as a result of several factor including cropping practices, commodity prices and production costs.